miyo/mawg/README.md

-# mini AWG
+# mAWG

-This mini AWG generates waveform by reading data from Wave Pattern Storage according to Chunk Storage entries.
+This mini AWG `mAWG` generates waveform by reading data from Wave Pattern Storage according to Chunk Storage entries.

 ## Overview